Guinewok/vinylWishlist/readme.md

 <!--WIP LOG
 TODO:
-  -When mapping the vinyls map the first value only, then use the buttons to increment the i value to map new vinyls as the buttons are pressed?
-    -Make sure the left button is disabled when the value is 0/1 (whatever the lowest value is in the context) -Test this to ensure it isn't too slow of a load time, look into to preemptively loading the images in the background?
   -Research the url parameter structure for my common vinyl sites and auto populate it so that a manual is not required.
   -Look into potential ways of grabbing images from google that meet search criteria?
     -Really cool idea would be using api's that grab the album images and pasting them onto a template vinyl image